time-link/timelink-kleio/README.md

 ( `make show-last` to have timestamp and version info)

+### 2025-02-04 13:02:43 version 12.8.583

+* Processing of str files now outputs version of str in YAML along with JSON.
+* Fixes bugs related to location of conf dir.

 ### 2025-01-28 22:46:02 version 12.7.579

 * Improves handling of complex dates, implementing #1.